prioaji/Data_Analytics_Portofolio_by_Aji/README.md

   With limited data, analysis is covered for only 1 year.
 Metrics can be analysed are total gross sale, total profit, total product sale, and inventory turnover.
 For better understanding, we classified product into 3 group : fast, moderate, slow.
 Higher product sale is more fast its rotation.
 Analysis and visualize is done using Tableau.
   There are several findings after analysing :
   <ol type="a">
-    <li>In year time frame, product sale reach its peak in the middle and the end of the year.</li>
+    <li>In year time frame, product sale reach its peak in the middle of the year.</li>
     <li>Profit margin is good enough for retail bussines.</li>
     <li>Inventory turnover is so low.
 Ordering product should be decreased to reach warehouse eficiency without worrying about lost sell.</li>
     <li>There are many product that has low selling or even no selling that should be evaluated.</li>